elasticpath/react-pwa-reference-storefront/documentation/practices.md

 For any other CMS, you must update the configurations to reflect the public URLs of the files being retrieved by the particular content provider.

-##  Third-Party Dynamic Content Integration Example
+##  Third-Party User Generated Content Integration Example

 **Brand Loyalty Integration for Indi**